 What Happens If My Cat Eats Honey?

 A cat partaking in a drop or two as an isolated incident is not a significant cause for concern.
 With such a small amount, even though it may be hard to digest, your cat will be okay, though they may experience some mild discomfort.
-Eating too much sugar can cause some unpleasant side effects for them.
-Owners need to understand that what seems like a tiny amount of sugar for humans is a significantly large amount for felines.
+Eating too much sugar can cause some unpleasant side effects in your kitty’s digestive system.
+What seems like a tiny amount of sugar for humans is a significantly large amount for felines.
 So even a minimal amount is not a good idea.

 Kitties with adverse reactions may experience stomach aches, diarrhea, vomiting, and weight gain.
 If they consume a large amount of it, their body’s insulin levels increase.